 Why play a headless guitar?

-Besides its unique esthetic look, playing a headless guitar offers several benefits:
+Besides its unique esthetic look, playing a headless guitar offers many benefits:

 - They are much shorter compared to the typical guitar which has an average headstock length of 7″.
 This length difference makes traveling with your instrument much easier, especially when it comes to air travel!

-- Most are significantly lighter, by as much as 30%, compared to the typical guitar (your back will thank you at those long gigs!).
+- Most are significantly lighter, by as much as 30%, compared to the typical guitar (your back will thank you on those long gigs!).